-I will be having my kids do their summer checklist (above).
+I will be having my kids do their summer checklists (above).
 Check out my post here about how we do this and free printables!
 If this is too advanced, just start with a few items!

 We’ll try to do most of it in the morning before we have any other plans.

 In past summers, it has been just a bit of needed structure to keep them busy and working towards a goal.
 My gosh, it saved my sanity.
 I also think it reduced the “summer slide” because we spent just a few minutes on something learning-related every day.

 Also, the items on the checklist don’t have to be advanced!
 Exercise can be running around at the park and learning time can be playdoh if that’s what works for the day!

 Additionally, I love the days of the week schedules out there that give ideas for something fun every day.
 Check out this one HERE.

 Finally, this is the easiest time of year to have playdates and to get together with people that you don’t get to see all of the time.
 So set up playdates early!